 March 1, 1939

 Death of Ferdinand von Lindemann in Munich, Germany.
 Lindemann was a mathematician who proved that the classic Greek problem of squaring a circle by compass and straightedge is insoluble for, as he showed, the number “pi” is transcendental.
 He published his results in the article “Über die Zahl pi”.

 The “Bank Deutscher Länder” is founded in Frankfurt am Main.
 This bank would become the Bundesbank, the Central Bank of the Federal Republic of Germany.

 The German Constitutional Court upholds the Codetermination Law of 1976.
 (Worker participation in corporate decision making.)

 March 1, 1995

-Death of Georges Köhler in Feiburg, Germany.
+Death of Georges Köhler in Freiburg, Germany.
 Köhler won the Nobel Prize for Physiology of Medicine in 1984 for his work leading to the production of monoclonal antibodies.
 This has great importance for the treatment of diseases of the immune system including some cancer and AIDS.
 Köhler did his work at Cambridge and Basel.
-In 1985 he was appointed a director of the Max Planck Institute for Immunobiology in Freiburg.
+In 1985 he was appointed Director of the Max Planck Institute for Immunobiology in Freiburg.